panzi/pipelog/README.md

 If SIGHUP is sent to pipelog it re-opens all it's open files.
 This may lead the creation of new empty log files if the timestamp changed.

+If there is only one output file splice() is used to transfer data without user space copies.

 OPTIONS:
     -h, --help                 Print this help message.